ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 typeof v // "function" hmmm?
 ```

-It might be surprising that we have function as a JavaScript return value, even tough it is only a subtype of the type `object`.
+It might be surprising that we have function as a JavaScript return value, even though it is only a subtype of the type `object`.
 It is actually very useful, as we need to know if we have a value that can be called as a function.

 ```jsx
 var v = [1, 2, 3]
 typeof v // "object" hmmm?
 ```

-This is clearly an array, but typeof shows us an object.
+This is clearly an array, but `typeof` shows us an object.
 The reason is... who the fuck knows?
 There are other operations that are able to further distinguish subtypes like this that will be covered in the future.

 ## NaN